Antibiotic resistance in gonorrhea: Tetracyclines

 As with the penicillin resistance, the penB (porin formation) and mtr (efflux pump formation) mutations mediate chromosomal resistance.
 These adaptations will also affect the ability of the antibiotic to get into, or stay in the bacterial cell.
 High level resistance of N. gonorrhoeae to tetracyclines was first reported in 1986 with the discovering of the tetM determinant.
 The mechanism of resistance is still unknown.

 Aminoglycosides

 N. gonorrhoeae has also shown resistance to the aminoglycoside class of antibiotics.
-These antibiotics bind to the 16s rRNA of the 30S subunit of the bacterial ribosome, thereby stopping transcription of the bacterial genome.
+These antibiotics bind to the 16s rRNA of the 30S subunit of the bacterial ribosome, thereby inhibiting mRNA translation and protein synthesis.
 Resistance appears to be acquired through porin-related mechanisms, much like the cephalosporin resistance mechanism.
 This mechanism would result in the access of the antibiotic to the bacterial cell being inhibited.
 There is a possibility of future enzymes (made by the bacterium) that will be able to denature and inactivate the aminoglycosides.